 If something happens during an exam that isn't considered an incident, you won't be compensated.
-Examples of issues that aren't considered incidents include, but are not limited to:
+Issues that aren't considered incidents include, but aren't limited to:

-- someone sneezed or coughed during the exam - · a staff member, examiner or standardised patient had an accent that you had difficulty understanding - a disturbance caused staff to pause the exam - you misread the exam instructions or case details and missed important information - technical issues (eg computer glitches) occurred before the exam began - hospital announcements (MET calls etc) were heard in the exam room - a staff member knocked at the door or entered the exam room - you recognised one of the examiners - sometimes an examiner may be known to a candidate.
-Examiners declare if they have a conflict of interest with any candidate; however, not all levels of conflict warrant the replacement of an examiner.
-If you know an examiner, you should proceed with the case, focusing on the specifics of that case and the simulated patient in front of you, and not dwell on the examiner in the room. - name of the simulated patient on the case instructions is not gender-specific - Where a case is not gender-specific, you should apply the case instructions to the gender the simulated patient identifies as.
+- someone sneezed or coughed during the exam - a staff member, examiner or standardised patient had an accent that you had difficulty understanding - a disturbance caused staff to pause the exam - you misread the exam instructions or case details and missed important information - technical issues (eg computer glitches) occurred before the exam began - hospital announcements (MET calls etc) were heard in the exam room - a staff member knocked at the door or entered the exam room - you recognised one of the examiners sometimes an examiner may be known to a candidate.
+Examiners declare if they have a conflict of interest with any candidate, however, not all levels of conflict warrant the

+- replacement of an examiner.
+If you know an examiner, you should proceed with the case, focusing on the specifics of that case and the simulated patient in front of you. - name of the simulated patient on the case instructions isn't gender-specific where a case isn't gender-specific, you should apply the case instructions to the gender the simulated patient identifies as.